 This course provides an introduction and analysis of applicable substantive criminal law and criminal procedure.
 This course also provides an emphasis on practical paralegal skills and ethical guidelines for the criminal law paralegal.
-Prerequisites: LS 1300, LS 1301.
-Usually offered even spring semesters.
+Prerequisite: LS 1300.
+Offered every spring semester.